apache/incubator-kie-kogito-examples/02-kogito-travel-agency/README.md

 Here  [https://github.com/kiegroup/kogito-runtimes/wiki/Persistence](https://github.com/kiegroup/kogito-runtimes/wiki/Persistence) the required
 Infinispan configuration is explained in more detail.

+Alternatively, you can use the Docker Compose template, instructions on how to use it are available in the [README](../docker-compose/README.md) file.

 ### Compile and Run in Local Dev Mode

 ```